A rebel in the Central African Republic. Photo via.

-This dismissive attitude hasn't sat well with the press, which has spent two years fighting the Protection of Information Bill that allows the government to jail journalists for up to 25 years for publishing something they don't want published.
+This dismissive attitude hasn't sat well with the press, who have spent two years fighting the Protection of Information Bill – which allows the government to jail journalists for up to 25 years if they publish something they don't want published.
 And the opposition is trying to discredit the ANC, which isn't a particularly hard job at the moment.

 Parliament has called for an ad-hoc committee to gain answers to questions raised by the DA’s Shadow Minister of Defence and Military Veterans, David Maynier.
 Those questions being: Did the president intentionally mislead parliament to the role of the troops in the CAR?
 Why were the troops deployed based on an understanding between South Africa and the CAR rather than a mandate from the United Nations or the African Union?
 And why was there so little support for the troops that had been deployed?